naemon/naemon.github.io/documentation/usersguide/passivechecks.md

 <li><i>plugin_output</i> is the text output of the service check (i.e. the plugin output)
 </ul>

-<span class="glyphicon glyphicon-pencil"></span>

-Note: A service must be defined in Naemon before you can submit passive check results for it!
-Naemon will ignore all check results for services that had not been configured before it was last (re)started.
+{{ site.note }}A service must be defined in Naemon before you can submit passive check results for it!
+Naemon will ignore all check results for services that had not been configured before it was last (re)started.{{ site.end }}

-<span class="glyphicon glyphicon-thumbs-up"></span>

-An example shell script of how to submit passive service check results to Naemon can be found in the documentation on <a href="volatileservices.html">volatile services</a>.
+{{ site.hint }}An example shell script of how to submit passive service check results to Naemon can be found in the documentation on <a href="volatileservices.html">volatile services</a>.{{ site.end }}

 ### Submitting Passive Host Check Results